• Skip to main content

 Definition and meanings of “musume”

-• musume – 娘 (むすめ) : a noun meaning ‘daughter’ in Japanese.
-Depending on the situation and context, this can refer to a young woman.
-This noun can also work as plural.
+• musume – 娘 (むすめ) : a noun meaning a ‘daughter’ in Japanese.
+This can also work as plural.
 Learn more about Japanese plural.
+It’s also worth mentioning here that native speakers occasionally use this noun to refer to a young woman or women in Japanese.

-The definition and meanings are not that difficult.
-To understand this noun more clearly, however, let me explain its kanji components in detail, one by one.
+The definition and meanings are not that difficult, I think.
+To understand this noun more clearly, however, let me explain its kanji character in detail.

-The kanji character of “musume” consists of the following two components:
+The kanji character of musume consists of the following two parts:

 • 良 : a kanji character used to mean ‘well‘, ‘good’, or such in Japanese.

-From these two components, we can understand that “musume” literally means a good woman or girl.
-This literal interpretation is not completely in line with the meanings, but still very understandable.
-Fathers in general think their daughters are good girls.
+From these two kanji parts, we can understand that musume literally means a good woman or girl in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Many fathers think that their daughters are good girls.

-When we meet new kanji characters, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components and radicals tell us a lot about meanings of kanji they form.
-Actually, here, we could get better understanding of “musume” through the detailed check above.
+When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
+Actually, here, we could get better understanding of musume through the detailed check above.

-Then, let me explain how to use “musume” through the example sentences below.
+So far, I’ve explained the definition and meanings of musume together with its kanji parts.
+Then, let me explain how to use it through the example sentences below.

 kanojo wa watashi no musume desu – 彼女は私の娘です (かのじょはわたしのむすめです)